yschen25/yschen25/README.md

 ## 🧠 𝗔𝗕𝗢𝗨𝗧 𝗠𝗘

-Enthusiastic software engineer with 4 years’ experiences in web development for e-commerce and fintech industry.
+Enthusiastic software engineer with 4 years’ experiences in web development.

 An interviewer and mentor for junior engineers.
 Have experiences on collaboration with people from various countries including Dominica government while working for an international company.